confluentinc/ksqldb-recipes/docs/security/SSH-attack/index.md

 Now you should have Syslog messages being written to the topic `syslog` in Confluent Cloud.

-### Run stream processing app
+### Run the stream processing app

-Process the syslog events by flagging events with invalid users, stripping out all the other unnecessary fields, and creating just a stream of relevant information.
+Process the syslog events by flagging events with invalid users, stripping out all the other unnecessary fields, and creating a stream of relevant information.
-There are many ways to customize the resulting stream to fit the business needs: this example also demonstrates how to enrich the stream with a new field `FACILITY_DESCRIPTION` with human-readable content.
+There are many ways to customize the resulting stream to fit the business needs.
+This particular example also demonstrates how to enrich the stream with a new field `FACILITY_DESCRIPTION` and human-readable content.

 --8<-- "docs/shared/ksqlb_processing_intro.md"